andriyukr/anafi_ros/README.md

-# ROS Bridge for Parrot Drones
+# ROS2 Bridge for Parrot Drones
-This ROS package contains interface to Olympe SDK.
+This ROS2 package contains interface to Olympe SDK.
 Currently, it supports only Parrot Anafi drones (4K, Thermal, USA, AI).

 ## Overview